AlexandreDiPiazza/AlexandreDiPiazza/README.md

 ### Hi there, I'm Alexandre! :star:
-Master's student in Data Science at EPFL, currently doing my Master Thesis at Harvard University.
+Master's student in Data Science at EPFL, currently doing my Master's Thesis at Harvard University.
 Please find some of my research papers in the "Project-Papers" repo.

 - 🔭 I’m currently working as a visiting researcher at Harvard University.
 My work focuses on segmentation models in Connectomics.